 to that.
 I learned a lot in that Tipkey Brothers experience.

-that, I also worked in shoe stores after school when I didn’t work at Tipkey
+In addition to that, I also worked in shoe stores after school when I didn’t work at Tipkey

 Brothers.
 So I learned something about shoes and premiums; premiums is when you